allpassportstamps/allpassportstamps.github.io/_posts/2025-08-29-Gambia-village-initiation-ritual.md

 ![baobab]({{site.baseurl}}/assets/img/gambia/baobab.jpeg){:width="28%"}

-Baobab, the most important tree for Senegalese and Gambian folks.
+The baobab is a culturally important tree in Senegal and The Gambia.

 We said hello to the host family.
 Immediately, two women greeted us; one was breastfeeding a baby.
 They sat around an open-air stove with a big pot and explained that they were cooking lunch.